One of the most nutritious yet lesser-known superfoods is an ancient root vegetable called maca.

 - Gelatinized Maca Powder Process: Gelatinized maca powder has been produced since the 1990s.
 The dried roots are first boiled and then pressurized in order to reduce the starch content.
 The removal of starch helps make the powder easier to digest.
 It’s important to note that nothing is added to maca during the process of gelatinization.

-- More pleasing in taste – Gelatinized maca powder tends to have a smoother and sweeter taste with less bitterness than raw maca powder.
+And as a bonus, gelatinized maca root powder tends to have a smoother and sweeter taste that is less bitter than raw maca powder.

-5 Key Questions to Ask When Considering a Maca Powder
+5 Key Questions to Ask When Considering a Maca Supplement

-Maca powder formulas can vary greatly in overall quality, plant sources and production processes.
-That’s why we’ve put together a list of five key questions to help guide you when searching for a top-quality formula.
+Maca powder formulas can vary greatly in overall quality and production processes.
+That’s why we’ve put together a list of six key questions to help guide you when searching for a top-quality formula.